dyCodes/todolist-reactjs/README.md

 ## About

-Todo List app created with ReactJs and SCSS.
+Todo List app built with ReactJs, SCSS and Local storage for persisting data.

 ## Live Demo